 Marinating the tenders in buttermilk keeps the chicken succulent and soft while it cooks, and it also acts as a great binding agent for the panko crumb.
 If you haven’t used buttermilk before, it is quite a lot thicker than regular milk, and has a slightly sour taste.

 These chicken tenders can be eaten all kinds of ways, with chips or wedges, served up with your favourite dip (sriracha mayo is ours!), with salad, or in a wrap (and again sriracha mayo goes great in those).

-See how to adapt this recipe for your family here >
+Wondering how to adapt this recipe for your family?
+See here >

-How to Make My Baked Buttermilk Chicken Tenders
+How to Make My Oven Baked Buttermilk Chicken

-Watch me make these Buttermilk Chicken Tenders step-by-step before or as you cook.
+Watch me make this Oven Baked Buttermilk Chicken step-by-step before or as you cook.

 Make Them Extra Healthy

 I like to spray my chicken tenders 3 times each side to get them super golden, but to be healthier you can spray them just once or twice each side.
 The crumb will cook, it will just appear paler.